fimblo/ServiceChecker/README.md

 ## Features

 - 🔍 Monitors multiple web services simultaneously
-- 🕒 Configurable update intervals (1-60 seconds)
+- 🔌 Toggle monitoring of services individually, or all at once
+- 🕒 Easy configuration by modifying json file
 - 🚦 Visual status indicators in the menu bar

 > **Warning**